YannChemin/basgra/README.md

 ## Output

-This gets updated as the development goes, the bottom center graph is the grass harvest cal Vs val to look for finalization of the code.
+This gets updated as the development goes, the bottom center graph is the grass harvest cal Vs val to look for finalization of the code (hint, it is still not working).

 ![output](Figure_1.png "BASGRA output")